The importance of positive self-esteem for kids

 In some cases, they might get positive feedback that’s not sincere.
 This can make them mistrust the adults who are supposed to be helping them.
 Or they might become wary of the kids who are supposed to be their “friends.”

-As a result, they feel less sure of themselves and their abilities.
+As a result, they can feel less sure of themselves and their abilities.
 They may not feel motivated to try things that are hard for them, and have a tough time dealing with mistakes.
 Deep down, they may not believe they’re worthy of good treatment or success.

 Kids who have negative self-esteem may also: